A WordPress change loop that keeps your live theme safe.

 → worktree ready

-→ agent can edit only the copy
+→ it can edit only the copy

 → inspect diff before merge